nios-students/docs/wiki/howto-rec-book.md

 - I only have the hallticket for theory exam what about practicals?! (**For [ODE](https://nios-students.pages.dev/wiki/Exams-Assignments#ode-on-demand-examination) exam ONLY**)

-Ans: You won't get practical hallticket as your centre is same for both practical and theory you have ask them when'll  my practical exam will be conducted.
-They will give date and time.
+Ans: You won't get practical hallticket as your centre is same for both practical and theory you have ask them when'll  my practical exam will be conducted. **They will give date and time**.

 - Where should I submit the practical file??